New York Jets: Retired numbers

 Additionally, the Jets have not reissued the #80 jersey of Wayne Chrebet (WR, 1995–2005) since he suffered a career-ending concussion in the 2005 season, and it has long been understood that it will not be worn again in the foreseeable future.
 Along similar lines, Byrd's #90 had not been reissued since he suffered a career-ending neck injury in 1992, and it had been understood long before his number was formally retired that no Jet would ever wear it again.
 Further, the Jets have not reissued #24 since the release of Darrelle Revis in 2016.

 Ring of Honor

 The Jets established a Ring of Honor on July 20, 2010, to commemorate former players.
 Each season, players will be nominated by an internal committee and then inducted into the Ring.
 There is no specific amount of honorees to be selected each year.

 American Football League All-Time Team

-The following Titans/Jets were selected to the American Football League All-Time Team on January 14, 1970.
-The first and second teams were determined by a panel of members of the AFL's Hall of Fame Board of Selectors: Bold indicates those elected to the Pro Football Hall of Fame.
+These Titans/Jets were picked for the American Football League All-Time Team on January 14, 1970.
+The first and second teams were determined by a panel of members of the AFL's Hall of Fame Board of Selectors: Bold indicates players elected to the Pro Football Hall of Fame.